Nova Scotia Lighthouses

-#3, Digby on the Bay of Fundy was the place where we took a small Ferry to go East, so the only light house I’ve seen was this one that was transformed into a restaurant
+#3, Digby on the Bay of Fundy: a lighthouse that has been transformed into a restaurant.
+This was the place where we took a small Ferry to go East.

 #4.
-Briar Island a small beautiful island North-West of Digby on the Bay of Fundy, with a red and white striped lighthouse
+A red and white striped lighthouse Briar Island.
+This is a small beautiful island North-West of Digby on the Bay of Fundy.

 #5a.
-The lighthouse of Louisburg, on the South-East part of Cape Breton has helped the sea navigation to the Fortress of Louisbourg, and has been destroyed and restored several times during the battles between French and English during 1730 and 1758 – more on this later…
+The lighthouse of Louisburg.
+On the South-East part of Cape Breton this lighthouse has helped the sea navigation to the Fortress of Louisbourg.
+It has been destroyed several times during the battles between French and English during 1730 and 1758.

 #5b.
-The lighthouse at Gabarus, Cape Breton, a small fishing village South-East of the island
+The lighthouse at Gabarus, Cape Breton.
+Gabarus is a small fishing village South-East of the island

 I really liked this one, so I made an enhanced version of it: